dimforge/ncollide/book/geometric_definitions/README.md

 ## Support map
 **ncollide** supports generic algorithms that work for any (possibly user-defined) shape defined by a support map.
-Those algorithms include collision detection algorithms, and ray casting.
-The support map is a function that returns the point that maximises the dot product with a given
+Those algorithms include collision detection and ray casting algorithms.
+The support map is a function that returns the point that maximises the dot product with a given direction:
-direction:
 <p>
 <img src="../img/support_fun_formula.svg" style="width:25%;height:25%"/>
 </p>